Celebrity Big Brother (British TV series) series 12: Danielle Marr

 Danielle Marr, also known as Danielle Meagher, (born 1979/80) is an Irish celebrity botox doctor and television personality, who rose to fame through being one of the main cast members on the former reality series Dublin Wives on TV3.
 She was described as being the 'alpha-female' amongst the other housewives in the show, with her strong wills, opinions and one-liners.
 Qualified as a graduate dentist, she became the clinical director for DermaFACE, a botox clinic based in Dublin.
 On Day 1, she entered the house.
 On Day 7, she was the first celebrity to be evicted, having received the fewest public votes to save.

 Dustin Diamond

 Dustin Neil Diamond, (born 7 January 1977, died 1 February 2021), was an American actor, musician, director, and stand-up comedian best known for his role as Samuel "Screech" Powers in the television show Saved by the Bell.
 He entered the house on Day 1 and was evicted on Day 16.

 Lauren Harries

-Lauren Harries (born James Charles Harries) is a British media personality.
-In childhood, Harries was known as James, a purported "child prodigy" in the field of antiques who made appearances on television programmes including Wogan.
+Lauren Harries is a British media personality and a purported "child prodigy" in the field of antiques who made appearances on television programmes including Wogan.

-She later decided to transition from male to female after displaying feminine mannerisms, and had carried out sex reassignment surgery in 2001.

 On Day 1, Lauren entered the House, and was selected out of the first three housemates to join the Temple.
 On Day 23, Lauren exited into third place.